Observational tests in scale invariance II: gravitational lensing: Discussion and proposed lensing tests

 \begin{itemize}

-\item {\bf Pixel-level modeling:} state-of-art modeling of lens galaxies decomposes their mass into luminous mass plus dark matter NFW halo \cite{Suyu2013, Suyu2014}.
+\item {\bf Pixel-level modeling:} state-of-art modeling of lens galaxies decomposes their mass into luminous mass plus dark matter NFW halo \cite[e.g.][]{Suyu2013, Suyu2014}.
 This allows to model HST images of lensing systems down to the noise level.
-A strong test for scale invariance lensing would be to attempt the same without the DM component, just using the light map of the lens and converting it into mass following the recipes of the present work.
+A first test for scale invariance lensing would be to attempt the same without the DM component, just using the light map of the lens and converting it into mass following the recipes of the present work.
+Lensing constrains the lensing potential only locally, in the close vicinity of the multiple images as emphasized by Wagner \cite[]{Wagner18, Wagner19, Wagner22}.
+In this context, it will be interesting to see if lens potentials with little or even no dark matter in SIV can predict the same local lens properties than standard GR models with dark matter.
+We note that such a test will require to map as much as possible of the baryonic mass of the lens, including the gas and dust, with deep infrared and radio observations with JWST and ALMA.
+Missing direct gas and dust components may mimic the same degeneracies as missing dark matter, although at a much lower extend.

 \item {\bf Lens dynamics:} dynamical information is available for some strong lens systems, including SLACS.
 Joint lens/dynamical analysis of strong lenses in the context of scale invariance would further test the theory.
-This is not straightforward, however, as the Viriel theorem does not apply directly in scale invariance and requires to account for the additional acceleration due to scale invariance.

-\item {\bf Time delay cosmography:} Time delays in lensed quasars can be converted into an $H_0$ measurement, provided the slope of the lens mass is known (or modeled) at the position of the quasar images \cite{Birrer2022}.
-In scale invariance and a no-DM lens model, the slope of the mass becomes extremely well constrained as the degeneracy between invible DM and well-visible baryons is lifted.
-This may have an impact on the infered $H_0$ value and in turn on the Hubble tension.
-It will also be a strong test for scale invariance as, with no DM, the Mass Sheet Degeneracy is also fully broken \cite{Treu2023}.
-The $H_0$ values infered by lensing time delays, in scale invariance, will directly result from the slope of the luminous mass at the positions of the lensed quasar images.
-This is directly constrained by deep HST or JWST imaging.
+This is not straightforward, however, as the virial theorem does not apply directly in scale invariance and requires to account for the additional acceleration due to scale invariance.
+In an analytical study of the dynamics of clusters of galaxies in the scale invariant context \cite{Maeder24a}, we searched for an integral of the equation of motion using adiabatic invariants.
+The result was a different relation between the velocity dispersion and the mass of the system a compared with standard GR.
+In SIV a smaller mass is associated to the lens for a given velocity dispersion, supporting further the present result from gravitational lensing and calling for a joint lensing/dynamical analysis.
+Finally, the dynamical analysis, especially if conducted with spatially-resolved data, will constrain the lens mass profile at positions not neces\-sarily constrained by lensing alone \cite{Yildirim23, Shajib23}.
+Such observations can be obtained with JWST and NIRSpec IFU or, soon, with the Extremely Large Telescope and adaptive optics.